0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/zkevm-bridge/index.md

-The ability of a blockchain to exchange data with other blockchains is crucial for its participation in a broader ecosystem, a concept known as Interoperability.
+The ability of a blockchain to exchange data with other blockchains is crucial for its participation in a broader ecosystem, a concept known as interoperability.
 Various solutions have been developed to enable interoperability, each offering unique advantages and disadvantages.

 The Polygon team has developed an interoperability solution in the form of a bridge for the Polygon zkEVM network.
 This zkEVM bridge facilitates communication and asset migration between the Polygon zkEVM network and other networks, such as the L1 (Ethereum Mainnet) or any L2 built on Ethereum.